SandboxHead/CUDA_PCA_jacobi/README.md

 - `lab3_cuda.h`: header file for the functions to be implemented
 - `lab3_cuda.cu`: implement the function in this file
 Refer to respective files for furthur details.
-**Do not change the directory structure and prototype of functions.**

 ## Building and Executing
 ```